eschnett/CxxInterface.jl/README.md

 - Similarly for the second function argument `y`
 - The C++ wrapper code is given as a string.

-When this module is loaded the normal way, it will generate a Julia function
+When this module is loaded, it will generate the Julia function
 ```Julia
 function add_int(x::Cint, y::Cint)
     return ccall(("add_int", libAddIntegers), Cint, (Cint, Cint), x, y)
 end
 ```

-This module can also be loaded in a special way (see below), and it then generates C++ code as a string:
+It will also generate the respective C++ code as a string:
 ```C++
 #include <add_integers.hxx>